We want to give 10,000 children in the Sheffield City Region the opportunity to connect with nature in a direct way. How?

-1. Free planting events for families
+1. By attending one of our free planting events for families

 Why should kids plant trees?

 Scientists have said planting billions of trees across the planet is one of the biggest and cheapest ways of taking carbon dioxide out of the atmosphere and tackling climate breakdown.

 As parents of young children the idea of planting trees captured our imagination - here’s something we could do with our families that would be a positive contribution to the big climate fightback.

 But just planting trees doesn’t feel like enough, we want to do more.

 We want to ensure our youngest generations develop the skills and resilience needed for an uncertain future.
 So instead of planting a tree for every child, we aim to create the opportunity for every child to plant and care for numerous trees, learning how to nurture them into fully grown woodlands.
 And then learning how to live and work with trees to create a sustainable future for themselves.

 To a child a woodland is an adventure playground, a school room, a place to build dens, inspire imaginative play and home to never before seen birds, insects and wildlife.

 But woodland’s have invisible benefits too, research has shown spending time outdoors around trees can improve everyone’s physical and mental health and wellbeing.